-There are dozens, or possibly hundreds, of tactics that can be implemented for online marketing.
-Tactics can include social media, email, paid ads on Google, search engine optimization (SEO) and more.
+There are dozens, possibly even hundreds, of tactics that can be implemented for online marketing.
+Tactics can include social media, email, paid ads on Google, search engine optimization (SEO), and more.
 But where should an entrepreneur start with his or her online marketing?
 What are the most important tactics that should be implemented right away, and what should be saved for later?
-This is Part 1 of a three-part series about online marketing for entrepreneurs.

 As the saying goes, “You have to spend money to make money.”
 That’s true for virtually any new business venture.
 In order to build your customer base, it’s essential to invest some money into marketing.

 The United States Small Business Administration (SBA) recommends 7-8% of your gross revenue to be invested into marketing, unless you’re making more than $5 million in revenue per year.
 Nobody can give a fixed marketing budget that all entrepreneurs should stick to.
 Marketing budgets should be customized to each individual and their company.

 For starters, answer this question: “What is my expected gross revenue?”
 Once that’s calculated, set aside 7-8% of that budget for marketing.
 Once the marketing budget is established, it’s time to decide on the tactics to implement.

 As mentioned earlier, there are a plethora of tactics available when it comes to online marketing.
 It’s also worth pointing out that traditional marketing is an option too.
 Billboards, commercials, radio spots, print ads, etc. are all common marketing tactics.
 However, they can frequently be much more expensive than online marketing.
 That alone can make it less feasible to use traditional marketing tactics.
 There are still advantages to traditional marketing, but for now, let’s look at some of the most commonly implemented online marketing tactics.

 It is almost a necessity that every business has a website.
 A website can serve many functions, including generating leads, increasing online sales, sharing information, and building credibility.